sore0159/data_analysis/apps/present/FILES/content.md

 Power Law R<sup>2</sup> = 0.296

 ???
-Using different combinations of our variables, and different kinds of manipulations (such as filtering), I examine the R<sup>2</sup> of different fits, while using the scatterplots to check for strange behaviors.
+Using different combinations of the variables, and different kinds of manipulations (such as filtering), I examine the R<sup>2</sup> of different fits, while using the scatterplots to check for strange behaviors.

 MeanSqResiduals 0.998   0.826   0.704